-1. At no time during the precessional(when the wedding party/bride walk down the isle) or recessional (when the bride and groom and wedding party walk back up the isle) should you put any part of your body in the isle.
+1. At no time during the precessional(when the wedding party/bride walk down the aisle) or recessional (when the bride and groom and wedding party walk back up the aisle) should you put any part of your body in the aisle.
 This includes your arms outstretched with your camera/phones. ;) Use those arms to gasp/applaud/fist pump(whatever you like) the bride or the new Mr. and Mrs. within the confines of your isle.

 2. When the bride and groom have their first kiss, do not step into the isle to get a shot with your camera.
 I can assure you, they want the professional picture!

 3. Do not try to get family shots when the photographer is.
 This always results in someone looking at your camera and not the professionals.
 I’m sure it is annoying to the bride and groom to have someone looking another direction in an important photo.